-Cash and cash equivalents are denominated in Singapore Dollar.
+Cash at bank and on hand are denominated in Singapore Dollar.

-5. Advance to the Agency and other receivables
+6. Advance to the Agency and other receivables

 Advance to the Agency to cover the Agency's operating and capital expenditures and other receivables are all denominated in Singapore Dollar.